CoherentLabs/GameUIComponents/README.md

 =========================================

 If you want to contribute to the components library and add a new component you need to add the required files in the correct folders.
-Make sure they build and bundle successfully and add documentation.
+Make sure they can be successfully bundled and add documentation.

 All components are placed in the /components folder.
 The folders are named using lower case and camel-case for longer names.